- slide 1 of 1

 From the beginning of the book, when Old Major talks about the wonderful life he’s lead (and yet proclaims himself able to understand the hardships of the rest of the farm), hypocrisy remains a strong theme throughout the book.

-Napoleon and the other pigs constantly ignore the original rules on the wall, which they themselves wrote towards the beginning of the story.
+Napoleon and the other pigs constantly ignore the original rules on the wall, which they themselves wrote toward the beginning of the story.
 The neighboring humans continually turn their backs on the farm, which the animals despise, but Napoleon then tries to trick the humans as well.